TomatenKuchenDEV/docs/docs/reactionroles.md

 ![](/img/de_add_reactionrole.png)

-To manage reactionroles, you need the permission "Manage server".
+To manage reactionroles, you need the permission "Manage Guild".
-To create, edit and delete reaction-, button- and selectroles, you can use our [Dashboard](https://tomatenkuchen.eu/dashboard/reactionroles/).
+To create, edit and delete reaction, button and select roles, you can use our [reactionroles dashboard](https://tomatenkuchen.eu/dashboard/reactionroles).

 # Create